AnnaRichert/Portfolio/SQL Project 1.md

 |Oceania      |10                                         |
 |South America|3                                          |

 ## :three: Which business categories are best suited to last many years, and on what continent are they?
-Store your answer with the oldest founding year for each continent and category combination.
+Store the answer with the oldest founding year for each continent and category combination.

 ````sql
 WITH sub AS (